awsdocs/aws-batch-user-guide/doc_source/CWE_IAM_role.md

 **Note**
 When you create a rule in the EventBridge console that specifies an AWS Batch queue as a target, you're provided with an opportunity to create this role\.
 For an example walkthrough, see [AWS Batch Jobs as EventBridge Targets](batch-cwe-target.md)\.

-The trust relationship for your EventBridge IAM role must provide the `events.amazonaws.com` service principal the ability to assume the role, as follows\.
+The trust relationship for your EventBridge IAM role must provide the `events.amazonaws.com` service principal the ability to assume the role\.

 ```
 {